sravivarmanvce/temp/exampleSite/content/english/pages/callforpapers.md

 Efficient storage systems
 Innovative approaches to enhance reliability Integration of battery technologies, supercapacitors, and thermal energy storage into sustainable energy ecosystems

+Papers undergo a single-blind review process, by experts drawn from reputed organizations, across the world.
+Nontrivial, unpublished and original contributions will only be considered for the conference.
+The conference will have main papers, presentations, and poster presentations for short papers.
+All accepted and registered (preseneted) papers will be published in the **Scopus indexed Conference Proceedings**.